HSC Biology infectious and non-infectious disease (Modules 7 and 8): the 2026 guide

 What the two modules ask

-HSC Biology Modules 7 (Infectious Disease) and 8 (Non-infectious Disease and Disorders) together form about 60% of the exam.
-They are the most-marked modules in HSC Biology and the most heavily tested in extended-response questions.
+HSC Biology Modules 7 (Infectious Disease) and 8 (Non-infectious Disease and Disorders) are heavily examined and typically the largest share of marks combined in recent papers, though NESA does not publish fixed module weightings.
+They are among the most-marked modules in HSC Biology and the most heavily tested in extended-response questions.

 The modules are about how the human body is affected by, defends against, and adapts to disease.
 Module 7 focuses on threats from outside the body (pathogens); Module 8 on threats that arise within (homeostatic failure, genetic disorders) and on the body's self-regulation.